John Shattuck: Career

-In 2001 he became as Chief Executive Officer of the John F. Kennedy Library Foundation, and in 2007 also Senior Fellow at Tufts University, where he taught international relations.
+In 2001 he became Chief Executive Officer of the John F. Kennedy Library Foundation, and in 2007 also a senior fellow at Tufts University, where he taught international relations.
 In 2001 and 2002, the Library and Foundation delivered a widely broadcast series of public events, "Responding to Terrorism," that examined issues of international security and human rights following the September 11 attacks.

 He was elected to the Common Cause National Governing Board in 2003.

 In August 2009 he became the fourth President and Rector of Central European University (CEU).
 He was also Professor of Legal Studies and International Relations, and taught an interdisciplinary course entitled "U.S. Foreign Policy, Human Rights and The Rule of Law."

 Under Shattuck's leadership, CEU continued to pursue to its mission to promote open societies that respect human rights and the rule of law, introducing new initiatives in that direction.
-Protecting academic freedom and the autonomy of the university were among Shattuck's main priorities.
-At his initiative, CEU launched the Frontiers of Democracy Initiative in 2014, which brings together academics and practitioners from across the globe to explore what democracy means in today's complex world.
+Protecting academic freedom and the autonomy of the university during an increasingly authoritarian government in Hungary were among Shattuck's main priorities.
+At his initiative, CEU launched the Frontiers of Democracy Initiative in 2014, which brought together academics and practitioners from across the globe to explore what democracy means in an increasingly complex world.

-Shattuck also oversaw the introduction of cutting-edge interdisciplinary programs and initiatives into CEU's academic program, such as cognitive science, network science, a religious studies specialization and the Humanities Initiative.
-CEU also embarked on a major redevelopment project of its downtown Budapest campus, with the first phase to be completed in 2016.
+Shattuck oversaw the introduction of cutting-edge interdisciplinary programs and initiatives into CEU's academic program, such as cognitive science, network science, a religious studies specialization and the Humanities Initiative.
+CEU also embarked on a major redevelopment project of its downtown Budapest campus, completed in 2016.